 The question is: is it going fast enough?
 We certainly did not start on time, but are we able to make up for lost time?
 We cannot combat climate change with a single, pre-determined plan.
 It must be done step by step and "agile", but it is time to take big steps now.
 Let's use the lessons learned from this COVID-19 crisis to tackle the global crisis of a different order, the climate crisis.
 One of the priorities is to allow high-quality greenery in the city to prevail over greenery on the outskirts of the city.
 In this way we limit further densification and the growth of high-rise buildings and we use nature to restore the quality of life in the city.
 During this lockdown, let the crowded city parks be an extra reason to appreciate greenery in the city, at whatever scale level.

-Every month a column by Elsbeth Quispel is published on a topic related to the value of the city.
-In it she gives her vision on the social relevance of cities, urban development and therefore also real estate.
-This vision arises from internal research and dialogue with internal and external stakeholders, in close collaboration with consultants and analysts from our Real Estate Strategy & Innovation team.
+Every month a column is published on a topic related to the value of the city.
+This vision is based on internal research and dialogue with internal and external stakeholders, in close collaboration with consultants and analysts from our Real Estate Strategy & Innovation team.
 More background can be found in the similarly named Insight: the resilience of the green city (in Dutch).